dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/building-a-catalog.rst

 There's also a simple check that the catalog is correct.
 It checks that every line is eight fields and that the dependency and category fields begin and end with chars.
-It also warns if packages are not compressed (normal for gzip and pkg-get).
+It also warns if packages are not compressed (normal for gzip and pkgutil).
 It also checks for duplicates.

 Test run on a manipulated catalog::